kos-lang/kos/doc/grammar.md

 For every loop, a new item from the generator is assigned to the variables.

 If there is a single variable, the item is assigned to it.
-If there are multiple variables, consecutive elements of the item are assigned to them using array indexing operator.
+If there are multiple variables, consecutive elements of the item are assigned to them by iterating over the item.
 If the item does not support extracting elements, an exception is thrown.

-    ForInExpression ::= ( VarList | ConstList ) "in" RHSExpression

 Continue statement